 Jacqueline Wilson’s top seven in particular are a microcosm of everything I devoured as a kid, and that set me thinking about which books I would pick as my personal favourite children’s titles.
 Having just read a large number of mainly older children’s books for the Easter holidays, it seems like a fun exercise.
 My choices now are coloured by being a Mum and had to include my new favourites from reading with my daughter:

-• Marianne Dreams by Catherine Storr – A creepy story of a girl’s drawings that come to life as she sleeps.
-I love this book and re-read it endlessly when I was a
+Marianne Dreams by Catherine Storr – A creepy story of a girl’s drawings that come to life as she sleeps.
+I love this book and re-read it endlessly when I was about eight.

 the end of each page and I think I can still recite the whole tale word for word.